danielsaidi/RichTextKit/README.md

 RichTextKit is a Swift-based library that lets you work with rich text in UIKit, AppKit and SwiftUI.

-RichTextKit is supported by [Oribi](https://oribi.se/en/) and used in [OribiWriter](https://oribi.se/en/apps/oribi-writer/), which is out on iOS and soon on macOS.

 RichTextKit is under development.
 Currently missing parts will be added over time.

+RichTextKit is supported by and released with permission from [Oribi](https://oribi.se/en/) and used in [OribiWriter](https://oribi.se/en/apps/oribi-writer/), which is out on iOS and soon on macOS.